InfernoAsura/MyPortfolio/posts/2025-07-08-backend-development.md

 Path parameters are part of the URL itself.
 They’re used to identify a specific resource. `https://base-url.com/Endpoint/path-parameter`.
 Path parameter can be a unique key for each resource.

 Query parameters are key-value pair added to the end of URL to filter, sort or customize the request. `https://base-url.com/Endpoint?type1=value1&type2=value2`.

+## Authentication

+### Environment variables
+We have variables like database details (name of the database, type of database, password and port etc.) in our code.
+And we need to hide them when we push our code to github.
+So we use a `.env` file (.env is the name of the file), where we use the following format `VARNAME=VALUE` and store our important data here and then replace the values in the original code with these varnames. `dotenv` package from npm is used to do this.
+You import the env from the package in the .js file and write `env.config()`, and then use `process.env.VARNAME` to call the value from the .env file.
+Put the `.env` file in the `.gitignore` file while pushing.